angyts/hychain-node-guides/README.md

 5) Key in your `public address` from above in the box and commit the transaction on chain.
 I think it uses about 0.4 $TOPIA.

 <img width="584" alt="Screenshot 2024-04-02 at 10 07 09 PM" src="https://github.com/angyts/hychain-node-guides/assets/23327200/64b011da-d976-450a-8b24-61805c1e1b61">

 ---

+### How to claim rewards

+TODO, long running service to claim on a regular basis

+./guardian-cli-linux guardian reward-to-claim 1,2,3,4,5 ./guardian-cli-linux guardian claim-multiple-rewards 1,2,3,4 <signer-private-key>

+---
 ### I got stuck